mz3r0/software-engineering/Programming paradigms & types of languages.md

 Common declarative languages include those of database query languages (e.g., SQL, XQuery), regular expressions, logic programming (e.g. Prolog, Datalog, answer set programming), **functional programming** (Haskell, OCamel), and configuration management systems.
 Functional and logic programming languages are characterized by a declarative programming style.

 **Imperative vs Declarative**.
 In reality, most programming languages and applications are not purely imperative or declarative, but rather a mix of both (also called hybrid languages).
 For example, Python is an imperative language that supports some declarative features, such as list comprehensions and generators.
 SQL is a declarative language that allows some imperative commands, such as loops and variables.
 Makefiles, specify dependencies in a declarative fashion, but include an imperative list of actions to take as well.
 Similarly, yacc specifies a context free grammar declaratively, but includes code snippets from a host language, which is usually imperative (such as C).
 Hybrid approaches can combine the best of both worlds and offer more flexibility and functionality.

+---

+## Procedural programming

+Procedural programming is a programming paradigm, derived from imperative programming, based on the concept of the procedure call.
+Procedures (a type of routine or subroutine) simply contain a series of computational steps to be carried out.
+Any given procedure might be called at any point during a program's execution, including by other procedures or itself.
+The first major procedural programming languages appeared c.
+1957–1964, including Fortran, ALGOL, COBOL, PL/I and BASIC.
+Pascal and C were published c.
+1970–1972.

+Procedural programming languages are also imperative languages, because they make explicit references to the state of the execution environment.
+This could be anything from variables (which may correspond to processor registers) to something like the position of the "turtle" in the Logo programming language.
+Procedural programming could be considered a step toward declarative programming.
+A programmer can often tell, simply by looking at the names, arguments, and return types of procedures (and related comments), what a particular procedure is supposed to do, without necessarily looking at the details of how it achieves its result.
+At the same time, a complete program is still imperative since it _fixes_ the statements to be executed and their order of execution to a large extent.

+**Distinction from imperative programming**.
+Often, the terms "procedural programming" and "imperative programming" are used synonymously.
+However, procedural programming relies heavily on blocks and scope, whereas imperative programming as a whole may or may not have such features.
+As such, procedural languages generally use reserved words that act on blocks, such as if, while, and for, to implement control flow, whereas non-structured imperative languages use goto statements and branch tables for the same purpose.